ajroach42/ajroach42.github.io/_posts/2025-10-02-unplugging-the-beast-leaving-disney-hulu-and-the-rest-of-the-streaming-oligarchy.md

 But this is the entire point.

 Convenience is the tax we pay for surrender.
 The slight friction of a diverse media diet is the sign of a healthy ecosystem.
-It means you are thinking, choosing, and participating—not just consuming.
+It means you are thinking, choosing, and participating rather than just consuming.

 **Your Remote is a Ballot**